Ultimaker/Cura/docs/scene/scene.md

 SettingOverrideDecorator
 ----

 SettingOverrideDecorators are primarily used for modifier meshes such as support meshes, cutting meshes, infill meshes, and anti-overhang meshes.
-This decorator adds a PerObjectContainerStack to a node, which allows the user to modify the settings of a specific model.
+When a user converts an object to a modifier mesh, the object's node is decorated by a SettingOverrideDecorator.
+This decorator adds a PerObjectContainerStack to the CuraSceneNode, which allows the user to modify the settings of the specific model.

 For more information on the functions added to the node by this decorator, visit the [SettingOverrideDecorator.py](https://github.com/Ultimaker/Cura/blob/master/cura/Settings/SettingOverrideDecorator.py).